Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 ---

 ### [REQ] Making use of an existing container to build an operator
-The SDK shall support use of an existing container image as the basis for designing an Operator in such a way so that the newly created Operator conforms the interfaces required to behave like any other off-the-shelf Operators in the MONAI Deploy SDK.
+The SDK shall support use of an existing container image as the basis for designing an Operator in such a way so that the newly created Operator conforms to the interfaces required to behave like any other off-the-shelf Operators in the MONAI Deploy SDK.

 #### Background
 The preferred way to build a design-time operator in MONAI Deploy SDK is Pythonic.
 Users can either use built-in Operators (where each such operator is a Python class) or extend from one of those Operators to design their own.
 However some situations where this approach may not be feasible.
 Examples are: